columbia/PrivateKube/README.md

 ### 2.1.
 Structure of the repository

 - `evaluation`: Scripts to reproduce the results from the paper
+- `examples`: Examples for different parts of our work
 - `privatekube`: Python package to interact with the system
 - `system`: Components to deploy PrivateKube on a cluster